 - Research Proposal: Detailed description of your proposed fellowship project, including its significance to Ukrainian studies, the expected date of completion, and the reasons why it requires residency at Harvard University to complete.
 About 6-8 pages in length, double spaced.

 - Bio Photo: around 250x250 pixels, square, color, 2 MB max

 - Writing Sample: Please submit one complete article or chapter, published or unpublished.
 Please include basic information about larger context of the writing sample (article, book or dissertation chapter).
 You may submit an article or chapter of any length but should expect the Fellowship Committee to read no more than 30-50 pages or so.

-- 2 Letters of Recommendation uploaded directly to CARAT by your recommenders: Letters must be uploaded by January 30th, one week after the application deadline.**
+- 2 Letters of Recommendation uploaded directly to CARAT by your recommenders: Due one week after the application deadline.**